danielcardoso/html-pages/README.md

 * `-d, --directory-index`  *file*  —  The index file of a directory.
 Set to empty `""` to always show the directory listing (defaults to index.html)
 * `-h, --help`                     —  Output usage information
 * `-i, --ignore`  *string/array*   —  Files and directories to ignore.
 Use a string (comma-separated string for paths to ignore) if your are using the command line and an array if you are calling it via API
+* `-l, --log-level`  *string*       —  Display logs in the console.
+The possible values are `silent`, `error`, `warn`, `info`, `debug`.
+Any logs of a higher level than the setting are shown.
+If you define it as `info`, it will show `warn` and `error` outputs also. (defaults to `info`)
+  * `silent` - It will suppress all application logging.
+The Fatal errors will be shown.
+  * `error` - Any error which is fatal to the operation, but not the service or application (can't open a required file, missing data, etc.).
+These errors will force user (administrator, or direct user) intervention.
+These are usually reserved (in my apps) for incorrect connection strings, missing services, etc.
+  * `warn` - Anything that can potentially cause application oddities, but for which I am automatically recovering.
+(Such as switching from a primary to backup server, retrying an operation, missing secondary data, etc.)
+  * `info` - Generally useful information to log (service start/stop, configuration assumptions, etc).
+Info I want to always have available but usually don't care about under normal circumstances.
+This is my out-of-the-box config level.
+  * `debug` - Information that is diagnostically helpful to people more than just developers (IT, sysadmins, etc.).
 * `-o, --open`                     —  Open browser window after starting the server
 * `--no-cache`                     —  Disabled the caching files in the browser
 * `--no-clipboard`                 —  Don't copy address to clipboard